deekshachilukuri31/Credit-Card-Approval-Prediction/README.md

 The following are the algorithms used in this project:
 - Logistic Regression
 - Decision Tree Classification
--Random Forest Classification
+- Random Forest Classification
--Support Vector Machines
+- Support Vector Machines
--K-Nearest Neighbours
+- K-Nearest Neighbours
--XG boost
+- XG boost